 This amount of time in Yellowstone offers you the opportunity to just lounge around for a day.
 That is why we recommend you to go have a picnic, swim in Firehole River (or Boiling River for a “hot spring” experience), and go for one or more hikes in Yellowstone.

 Exploring the nearby Grand Teton National Park is highly recommended if you have five days.
 Go check out the beautiful Mormon Row Historic District and hike the Jenny Lake Loop.
+We also recommend you to wake up early and catch the sunrise in Grand Teton for a magical view!

 The world is your oyster when you have 5 or more days in Yellowstone!